chetnchaudhari/ECGMaxVit/README.md

 **Preprocessing:**
 - Images resized to **224 × 224**
 - Normalized with ImageNet mean and std
-- Color space augmentation (BGRA, XYZ, HLS, RGBA) — no rotation or flipping to preserve ECG waveform polarity
+- Color space augmentation only (BGRA, XYZ, HLS, RGBA) — rotations and flips were excluded to preserve ECG waveform morphology and lead polarity
 - Stratified split: **60% Train / 20% Validation / 20% Test**

 ---